metrixorg/MetrixSDK-UnitySample/README.en.md

 <h2 id=methods>Additional features</h2>

-<h3 id=session_event_description>Explain the concepts of event and session</h3>
+<h3 id=session_event_description>Events and sessions</h3>
-In each interaction that the user has with the app, the Metrix sends this interaction to the server as a <b>event</b>.
-In Metrix, <b>session</b> means that a specific timeframe that the user interacts with the app.<br>
+In each interaction that the user has with the app, Metrix sends this interaction to the server as an <b>event</b>.
+In Metrix, a <b>session</b> is a specific timeframe during which the user interacted with the app.<br>
-There are three types of events in the Metrix:<br>
+There are three types of events in Metrix:<br>
 <b>1.
-Session Start:</b> The time of start a session.<br>
+Session Start:</b> The time a session starts.<br>
 <b>2.
-Session Stop:</b> The time of stop a session.<br>
+Session Stop:</b> The time of a session ends.<br>
 <b>3.
 Custom:</b> Depending on your application logic and the interactiion that the user has with your app, you can create and send custom events as below:<br>

 <h3 id=enableLocationListening>Enable location listening</h3>
-You can declare to Metrix to send information about the location of the user using the following functions.
-(In order to these method work properly, the optional permissions must be enabled) <br>
+Using the following functions, you can inform Metrix that you wish to send information about the location of the user (In order for these methods to work properly, the optional permissions explained earlier must be enabled). <br>
 <div dir=ltr>

     Metrix.EnableLocationListening();